 Headaches are a problem everyone suffers from time to time, often because of stress, mild dehydration, or sickness.
-If you're having chronic headaches or experiencing migraine attacks, expert Brian Yodice, DC, of Collaborative Chiropractic in White Plains, New York, can help.
+If you're having chronic headaches or experiencing migraine attacks, expert Dr. Brian Yodice of Collaborative Chiropractic in White Plains, New York, can help.
 Dr. Yodice and his team use chiropractic treatments like the Activator Method® as well as a range of noninvasive approaches such as massage therapy.
 Call Collaborative Chiropractic to find out more or book an appointment online today.

 All sorts of problems can cause headaches.
 Some of the more common causes include: